 In March 2017, following an extensive internal and external consultation process, ITD published a draft IT Strategy for the University.
 This project included a benchmarking exercise to contrast the central IT Services in UL with selected other UK and Irish Universities.
 The internal consultation process was an extensive project conducted over 6 months eliciting input from diverse stakeholders from all parts of the UL Community.
 The draft IT strategy has outlined significant required additional investments in selected capital projects and new strategic hires for the IT Division.
 As of September 2017, ITD are working with the Finance Division in UL to put in place a supporting financial plan that will allow for the full implementation of ‘UL Enable’.
 The UL Enable strategy document remains in ‘draft’ format until the financial plan has been finalised.

-A summary of the draft IT Strategy 2017 to 2022, UL Enable is available at the link below.
+A summary of the IT Strategy 2018 to 2022, UL Enable is available at the link below.

 We plan to publish, at regular intervals, news of interest on all IT developments at the University and we would welcome your feedback, comments and input to: ITDcomments@ul.ie.